-- Given the risks of travel to countries covered by the Level 3 and 4 travel advisories, delegation resides with:
+- Given the risks of travel to countries covered by the Level 3 and 4 travel advisories, delegation resides with the:

-- the Registrar, Division of Student Administration for formal student exchange participants.
+- Registrar, Division of Student Administration and Academic Services (DSAAS) for students.

 - The assessment against the DFAT levels for any overseas travel must be checked immediately prior to departure to ensure the latest advice is used.
 Should this cause a destination being assessed as Level 3 or 4, approval of the relevant delegate must be sought prior to travel.

 Risk reduction strategies